 The number five spot is a tie, with Chevrolet and Cadillac sharing the spot.
 According to J.D.
 Power, the Chevy brand had 169 issues per 100 vehicles.

-Chevrolet's spot was likely boosted by its well-performing models, including the Corvette, which was the highest rank premium sporty car and the Tahoe, the highest ranked large SUV.
+Chevrolet's spot was likely boosted by its well-performing models, including the Blazer, which was highly ranked in the midsize SUV category.

 4. Toyota